aaronmkwong/Python-Cellular-Automaton/README.md

 100 matrices (generations) of 100 x 100 dimensions store values of 1 (alive) or 0 (dead) based on an initial condition and the application of the rules of Game of Life.

-(1) Any live cell with two or three live neighbours lives on to the next generation/n (2) Any live cell with fewer than two live neighbours dies, as if by underpopulation/n (3) Any live cell with more than three live neighbours dies, as if by overpopulation/n (4) Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction
+(1) Any live cell with two or three live neighbours lives on to the next generation\
+(2) Any live cell with fewer than two live neighbours dies, as if by underpopulation\
+(3) Any live cell with more than three live neighbours dies, as if by overpopulation\
+(4) Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction

 The matplot visualizations of each matrix are saved as .png files and then used to generate a .gif file.